Skip to content

 The Challenge

-The challenge was to design and implement a fully compliant OIDC provider from the ground up, ensuring:
+The goal was to build a fully compliant OIDC provider from the ground up:

-• Absolute adherence to OAuth 2.0 and OIDC core specifications without using third-party auth libraries.
+• OAuth 2.0 and OIDC core specs, implemented without third-party auth libraries.

 • Secure session management, refresh token rotation, and credential protection.

-My Role: I was the sole developer and architect for this project, building the backend identity server, designing the database schema, creating the custom SDK, and deploying the developer portal.
+My Role: Sole developer and architect.
+Backend identity server, database schema, custom SDK, developer portal.
+All of it.

 The Solution